GLOBAL RETAILER DATA WAREHOUSE INTEGRATION

 Among the many benefits that the implementation of the solution entailed, the following are key:

-• Elimination of MS Access database for reporting and ad-hoc databases for DC data analysis
+- Elimination of the MS Access database for reporting and ad-hoc databases for DC data analysis.

-• Enabled analytical reporting on historical data (ranging from just days up to 5 years)
+- Enabled analytical reporting on historical data, ranging from a few days to up to five years.

-• Yielded clear and meaningful analysis of correlating data between the two distribution centers
+- Provided clear and meaningful analysis of correlated data between the two distribution centers.

-• Access to data for analysis to a broader group of business users
+- Broadened access to data for analysis to a wider group of business users.

-• Improved the data consolidation and system scalability
+- Enhanced data consolidation and improved system scalability.

-• Reduced operational data storage on WMS system
+- Reduced operational data storage requirements on the WMS system.

 Let's Talk Today!